TomPCurran/hippp_final_project/README.md

     - `data-sources`: folder with all relevant data needed for web application development and analysis
     - `graphs`: contains the .png versions of the graphs generated during the analysis.
 It does not contain the interactive plotly maps from the web app.

+ - graphs: image resources for the README.md, graphs are also generated through notebooks.

  - data_source:
     - `centers2.csv`: file with geocode center data
     - `centers_clean.csv`: cleaned version of centers2 with more appropriate information